Jenna Shoemaker

-Jenna Shoemaker (born 20 April 1984 in Concord, Massachusetts) is an actor, writer, former professional US triathlete and former member of the USA National Team.
+Jenna Shoemaker (born April 20, 1984) is an actor, writer, former professional US triathlete and former member of the USA National Team.
 In 2009, she legally changed her name to Jenna Parker.

 In 2010 Parker was number 49 in the World Championship Series ranking and number 5 in the USAT ranking.
 In 2012, she competed at the USA Triathlon Olympic Trials in San Diego, California.
+Her highest rankings came in 2009 when she was ranked number 1 in the US and number 17 in the World.

 In 2010, she was featured in the October Issue, XX Factor, of Outside Magazine and on NBC's Last Call with Carson Daly.

 Parker holds a psychology degree from Harvard University.
-Her brother Jarrod Shoemaker is a professional triathlete, 2009 Duathlon World Champion and 2008 US Olympian.
+Her brother Jarrod Shoemaker is a former professional triathlete, 2009 Duathlon World Champion and 2008 US Olympian.

 In 2013, Parker retired from professional racing after winning the New York City Triathlon and finishing third at the Beijing International Triathlon.

 She was coached by Brett Sutton from January to June of the 2013 season, and by Darren Smith from September 2008 until April 2010.
-She also had a short residency from the fall of 2010 to early 2011 working with Terrence Mahon and the Mammoth Track Club.
+She also had a short residency from late 2010 to early 2011 working with Terrence Mahon and the Mammoth Track Club.

-In 2015, Parker was a member of the Harvey Cedars Beach Patrol team that finished 2nd at the 1st annual Red Bull Surf and Rescue event held in Atlantic City, NJ.
+In 2015, Parker was a member of the Harvey Cedars Beach Patrol team that finished second at the first annual Red Bull Surf and Rescue event held in Atlantic City, New Jersey.
 Parker was featured in the mini-documentary around the event.
-She is also the only woman to win the Cape May Women's Point Challenge event three times (2014, 2016 & 2017) and the only woman to win the LBIBPA "Ironwoman" event (2016, 2017) - a row, run, swim, prone paddle - which was introduced to competition in 2016.
+She has raced for the Harvey Cedars Beach Patrol since 2014 and has been part of the 9 year LBIBPA Championships winning streak, which started in 2015 after a 42-year drought for the town.
+She is the only woman to win the Cape May Women's Point Challenge event six times (2014, 2016, 2017, 2019, 2021, 2024), she finished 5th at the Superathalon in Cape May - a 2.3 mile run, 2 mile row, and .5 mile swim - in 2024 as the only female in the field.
+She has won the American Ironwoman race (run, swim, paddle, row) at the LBIBPA Championships six times since its debut in 2016.

-Parker currently splits time between Atlanta, Georgia, NYC and Los Angeles, California where she is cultivating a career as an actor and writer.
-In the summer of 2016, she played the lead character "Tracy" in the SyFy feature film, produced by The Asylum, titled Ice Sharks.
+In 2016, Parker was cast as the lead character "Tracy" in the SyFy feature film, produced by The Asylum, titled Ice Sharks.
 She has hosted both the IMG Escape from Alcatraz and Beijing International Triathlon events (airing on CBS Sports Network in the US).
+Parker is represented by Metropolis Artists Agency and Arise Artists Agency.